V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/lasers.md

 ---

-### Leo’s
+### Leo’s Laser

-Leo was the one that made Lasers seem doable, even for me.
-My [Leo laser](https://www.v1engineering.com/the-2-8-watt-100-laser/) is still working perfectly and I highly recommend it over an import if you can not afford a Jtech!
-Thanks a million Leo69.
+A short DIY guide to building your own diode laser and power supply.
+Leo was the first one that made Lasers seem doable, even for me.
+My [Leo laser](https://www.v1engineering.com/the-2-8-watt-100-laser/) is still working perfectly.
+The Import lasers are pretty stable now so this guide is a bit out of date.
+Thanks a million Leo69 for getting us all started with the Pew Pew's.

 ## Software